net-zero-dri/net-zero-dri.github.io/faq.md

 Other research councils, particularly EPSRC and MRC fund infrastructure which is situated in machine rooms run by universities and other organisations (e.g. the Edinburgh Parallel Computing Centre (EPCC) hosts the ARCHER2 machine).

 We are not talking about specific new machine rooms associated this project.
 We are talking about existing infrastructure, which is being knitted together into the UKRI Digital Research Infrastructure.
 It is conceivable that the roadmap to 2040 might involve some migration to new machine rooms, but also possible that the best approach is to exploit the existing buildings.

-**Universities have mid-level HPC that isn't UKRI owned, but will be used on UKRI-funded projects.
-Are outputs from such projects counted in our carbon budget?**
-Yes.
-Projects like this will be counted in terms of what UKRI is responsible for.

-Different institutions obviously have their own policy towards net zero and we're not necessarily going to be collecting a detailed budget from everybody for everything they run, but we will want to have some idea of what their policies are and have consistency.

-We want to avoid, as far as possible, having different policies in different institutions and having researchers having to jump between one policy and another depending on where they're working.

 **Is creation of data centres covered?**